acani/acani.github.com/opportunity/index.md

 ## Logistics

-I'm available nights (6:30pm onward) & weekends (10am - 6pm), during which I can meet in Manhattan or near Westport, CIdeally, all three of us would work together 6 hours on Saturday & 6 hours on Sunday for a total of 12 hours.
-Then, during the summer internship, you could work the rest of your hours during the week with your partner.
+I'm available on the weekends (10am - 6pm), during which we'll meet in Manhattan or near Westport, CT.
+Ideally, all three of us would work together 6 hours on Saturday & 6 hours on Sunday for a total of 12 hours.
+Then, during the summer internship, you would work the rest of the hours during the week with your partner.

 ## Compensation

-The compensation will be competitive and will be based on experience, hard work, and results.
+The compensation will be a competitive hourly rate, based primarily on experience, skill, and attitude.
+Bonuses will be awarded for hard work and results.

-## Beyond Compensation

-By the end of the summer, you'll be a much more experienced iOS engineer, prepared to build an app of your own or to take on an exciting position at acani or at any other company seeking iOS engineers, such as [Venmo][1].

-You'll be able to claim to your friends, on your resume, and in interviews that you have at least one substantial app in the App Store.

 ## Contact